Kavya Madhavan

-Kavya Madhavan (born 19 September 1984) is a former Indian actress, who appeared predominantly in Malayalam films.
+Kavya Madhavan (born 19 September 1984) is an Indian former actress, who acted predominantly in Malayalam films, and a few Tamil films.
 She made her debut in 1991 as a child artist in Pookkalam Varavayi.
-Her debut role as a lead actress was in Lal Jose's Chandranudikkunna Dikhil in 1999, when she was in the ninth grade.
-Its success established her status as a leading actress in the industry during the 2000s.
-She has acted in over 75 movies.
-She has won the Kerala State Film Award for Best Actress twice, for her performances in Perumazhakkalam (2004) and Gaddama (2010).
+Her debut role as one of the lead actresses (the other being Samyuktha Varma) was in Lal Jose's Chandranudikkunna Dikkil in 1999, when she was in the ninth grade.
+Its success established her status as one of the leading actress in the Malayalam industry during the 2000s.
+She has since acted in over 75 films.
+She has won the Kerala State Film Award for Best Actress twice, for her performances in Perumazhakkalam (2004) and Khaddama (2010).

 Early life

-Kavya was born on 19 September 1984 in Kerala.
+Kavya Madhavan was born on 19 September 1984 to P. Madhavan and Shyamala in Nileshwaram, Kasaragod, India.
+She has a brother Midhun Madhavan, who is a fashion designer.
+She completed her schooling at Rajah's Higher Secondary School in Nileshwaram.
+She began learning classical dance whilst at school and participated in various dance competitions.